pypa/distlib/docs/internals.rst

 Of course, the version class is also available through the matcher's ``version_class`` attribute.

 :class:`VersionScheme` makes it easier to work with alternative version schemes.
-For example, say we decide to experiment with an "adaptive" version scheme, which is based on the PEP 386 scheme, but when handed a non-conforming version, automatically tries to convert it to a normalized version using :func:`suggest_normalized_version`.
+For example, say we decide to experiment with an "adaptive" version scheme, which is based on the PEP 386 scheme, but when handed a non-conforming version, automatically tries to convert it to a normalized version.
 Then, code which has to deal with version schemes just has to pick the appropriate scheme by name.

 Creating the adaptive scheme is easy::